-The Government has announced that it will directly commission the building of 13,000 homes on public land in southern England, in a move to increase the number of affordable homes that are available to buy.
+The Government has announced that it will directly commission the building of 13,000 affordable homes on public land in southern England.

 40% of the new-builds will be starter homes, meaning they should be affordable for first-time buyers.
 It’s hoped that this new project will be able to help people onto the property ladder who have been struggling to afford their first home.
 It also marks the first step in the Government’s plan to have 200,000 starter homes built by 2020.